-ANNOAL REPORT 20 1 2013 List Director & Executive Position Total shareholding Dec 31, 2019 Ss'hareholder (%) equity No. of share Dec 31, 2019 Shareholder's equity)% (No. of share changing up (down) 9 Mr. Thitisak Skulkroo Director - - - - - Spouse & immature child - - - - - Legal entity relevant - - - - - 10 Mr. Teerachai Siritunyanont Director and the Company's - - - - - Spouse & immature child Secretary / AMD of Managing - - - - - Legal entity relevant Director's office - - - - - 11 Ms. Napasiri Mahathitirat AMD of - - - - - Spouse & immature child Accounting and Financial Group - - - - - Legal entity relevant - - - - - 12 Mr. Surasak Luangaramsri Director / - - - - - Spouse & immature child AMD of Sales Group - - - - - Legal entity relevant - - - - - 13 Mr. Wichit Pansrimangkorn AMD of Business Recycle 4,000 0.005% 4,000 0.005% - Spouse & immature child - - - - - Legal entity relevant - - - - - 14 Mr. Ong Wui Yong AMD of Operation Group - - - - - Spouse & immature child - - - - - Legal entity relevant - - - - -
+ANNU AL REPOR 1 2020 List Director & Executive Position Total shareholding Dec 31, 2019 Shareholder's (%) equity No. of share Dec 31, 2019 Shareholder's equity)% (No. of share changing up (down) 9 Mr. Thitisak Skulkroo Director and - - - - - Spouse & immature child Executive Committee - - - - - Legal entity relevant - - - - - 10 Mr. Teerachai Siritunyanont the Company's Secretary / AMD of - - - - - Spouse & immature child Managing Director's office - - - - - Legal entity relevant - - - - - 11 Ms. Napasiri Mahathitirat AMD of - - - - - Spouse & immature child Managing Organization Group - - - - - Legal entity relevant - - - - - 12 Mr. Surasak Luangaramsri AMD of Sales Group and - - - - - Spouse & immature child Risk Management Committee - - - - - Legal entity relevant - - - - - 13 Mr. Poravee Renasatarn Risk Management Committee - - - - - Spouse & immature child - - - - - Legal entity relevant - - - - -

-^{} Fully Paid-up shares as of December 31, 2019 = 80,000,000 Shares
+Fully Paid-up shares as of December 31, 2020 = 80,000,000 Shares

-Company Secretary, Chief Financial Officer (CFO) and Chief Accountant Company Secretary
+Company Secretary, Chief Financial Officer (CFO) and Chief Accountant

+Company Secretary

-The Board of Director appointed Mr. Teerachai Siritunyanont as the Company Secretary since Feb 22, 2007 who shall comply with the relevant laws, objective, article of association. the Board's resolutions, as well as resolutions of shareholders'meeting and has duties prescribed by law as follows:
+The Board of Director appointed Mr. Teerachai Siritunyanont as the Company Secretary since Feb 22, 2007 who shall comply with the relevant laws, objective, article of association. the Board's resolutions, as well as resolutions of shareholders' meeting and has duties prescribed by law as follows:

 - Arranging meetings for the Board of Director and the Shareholders in accordance with the corporate governance principles and adhere to the Company's the article of association and the relevant laws for instance; The Securities and Exchange Act. - 2.
-Oversee the Company's disclosure of information compliance with the regulations of the SET and SEC including other relevant agencies. - Preliminary consultation to the Board of Director and Executives of the Company for the part that shall comply with the rules and regulations of the SET and SEC, along with following the announcement of new rules regularly. - 4.
+Oversee the Company's disclosure of information compliance with the regulations of the SET and SEC including other relevant agencies. - 3.
+Preliminary consultation to the Board of Director and Executives of the Company for the part that shall comply with the rules and regulations of the SET and SEC, along with following the announcement of new rules regularly. - 4.
 Prepare and filing of various related documents such as register of directors, notice of board meeting, minutes of board's meeting, notice of General meeting of shareholders, minutes of shareholders meeting, report of securities holding and report of interest and so on. - 5.
-Oversee activities of the Board of Director so that they can perform efficiently and effectively. - Coordinate and conduct the compliance of resolutions of the Board of Director and shareholder's meeting. - 7.
+Oversee activities of the Board of Director so that they can perform efficiently and effectively. - 6.
+Coordinate and conduct the compliance of resolutions of the Board of Director and shareholder's meeting. - 7.
 Perform any other duties as assigned by the Board of Director.